 Another way to mitigate a Kubernetes API attack is to introduce role-based access control (RBAC).
 Essentially, RBAC gives rules to service accounts that can be assigned to the entire cluster.
 RBAC allows you to set permission on individual constructs such as pods and containers and then define rules based on individual use cases.
 Another Kubernetes best practice would be to introduce an API server firewall.
 This firewall would work similarly to a standard firewall, where you can allow and block ranges of addresses.
 Essentially, what this does is that it narrows the attack surface, hardening Kubernetes security.

 - Secure pods with network policy

-Introducing both ingress and egress network policies would allow you to block network access to certain pods.
+Introducing ingress and egress network policies would allow you to block network access to certain pods.
 Then only certain pods can communicate with each other.
 For example, network policies can be set up to restrict the web front end from communicating directly to the database tier.

-- Sandboxed Pods: One way to mitigate a container escape would be to introduce sandboxed pods that run inside a lightweight VM.
+- Sandboxed Pods: One way to mitigate a container escape would be to introduce sandboxed pods inside a lightweight VM.
 A sandboxed pod provides additional barriers to security as it lies above the kernel itself.
-Providing layers of security above the kernel bring with it many Kubernetes security advantages.
-As the sandboxed pod runs inside a VM, if there is a kernel exploit an additional bug is required to break out of the container.
+Providing layers of security above the kernel brings many Kubernetes security advantages.
+As the sandboxed pod runs inside a VM, an additional bug is required to break out of the container if there is a kernel exploit.